EgoMoose/Articles/3d triangles/3D triangles.md

 end
 ```

 Finally, we can create the CFrame by using the three directional vectors from earlier and the mid point of the two short edges.
 We could put each component in manually like before, but alternatively we can use the constructor `CFrame.fromMatrix` which will take the vectors and do it for us.

-So putting everything together we get our final optimized function.
+Putting everything together, we get our final optimized function:

 ```Lua
 local wedge = Instance.new("WedgePart");